josiaholatunde/edulearn/README.md

 2. **Database Setup**: Verify that the database credentials in the `application.properties` file within the `api` directory are valid.
    If not, kindly modify the database name, database user credentials as required.
 The application by default connects to a MySQL database and has the dependency for the required driver to connect to the database.
+   Also,if you are running the server locally, ensure that this config app.cors.allowedOrigins contains the url of the client e.g. http://localhost:3000 (for the client or admin react app) else the server would return CORS error which is a standard for cross origin requests

 3. **Install/Download Dependencies and Start Application**: Please check the usage section for more details.
    N.B.
 The application uses Maven package manager, so ensure that it is installed before starting up the application.